Bajaj Finserv Personal Loan Types and Interest Rates

 No. As of yet, personal loans offered by the NBFC do use an external benchmark such as the RBI repo rate, hence this lender does not currently offer floating rate personal loans.

-Q. Can I save on interest charges by prepaying my Bajaj Finserv personal loan?
+Can I save on interest charges by prepaying my Bajaj Finserv Personal Loan?

-Yes you can pre-pay your personal loan ahead of time in order to reduce your total interest outgo.
-However, you do need to pay pre-payment charges of 4% of the principal amount prepaid in such cases.
+You can pre-pay your Bajaj Finserv Personal Loan ahead of time to reduce your total interest outgo.
+However, you do need to pay pre-payment charges of up to 4.72% on the outstanding loan as on the date of full pre-payment.